 Vacation Bible School (VBS)

-VBS runs for five nights in the summer for kids from age 4 to those who have completed 6th grade.
+VBS runs for five days in the summer for kids from age 4 to those who have completed 6th grade.
 It’s a fun week of music, games, snacks, crafts, and wonderful lessons about God and his love for us.

 Pioneer Clubs for children age 2 through 6th grade meets on Wednesday evenings at 6 p.m. during the school year (October to April).
 The kids earn badges for completing various lessons and topics.
 Some are for learning about God, and some are for life skills, such as woodworking and first aid.